-- the GOR was making the export pricing decisions of Gazprom (as the recipient of the GET and a portion of dividends paid), or - Gazprom was in receipt of the economic benefit from the imposition of the GET, which operates effectively as a mark-up in the hands of Gazprom.
+• Gazprom was in receipt of the economic benefit from the imposition of the GET, which operates effectively as a mark-up in the hands of Gazprom.

-The EuroChem exporters and Glencore made submissions in relation to this claim.83 Glencore stated that the logic of the applicants' claim was faulty.
+The EuroChem exporters and Glencore made submissions before the PRR in relation to this claim.110 Glencore stated that the logic of the applicants' claim was faulty.
 Glencore stated that this claim incorrectly equated Gazprom with the GOR.
-Glencore noted that, whilst the GOR controlled 50.23% of shares, overseas parties held a significant portion of the other shares.
+Glencore noted that, while the GOR controlled 50.23% of shares, overseas parties held a significant portion of the other shares.
 Glencore asserted that these parties were clearly not part of the GOR.
 Glencore further stated that the GET was a legitimate duty imposed by the GOR and that Gazprom was not part of the GOR.
-The EuroChem exporters submitted that the GOR does not funnel the GET back to Gazprom.
+The EuroChem exporters submitted that the GET back to Gazprom.
 The EuroChem exporters further submitted that Gazprom was a corporate entity with significant private ownership that operated as a private corporation.
 They further claimed that adding the export tax as additional revenue for Gazprom was 'untenable'.

-As specified in Section 3.6, the commission has not been able to identify information that indicates that the GOR is setting or controlling Gazprom's export pricing decisions to support a conclusion that the GOR treats the GET as a mark-up by the seller.
+As specified in Section 3.6 of this report, the commission has not been able to identify information that indicates that the GOR is setting or controlling Gazprom's export pricing decisions to support a conclusion that the GOR treats the GET as a mark-up by the seller.

 Information before the commission indicates that Gazprom is not retaining or receiving any benefit from the imposition of the GET.
-Gazprom has published net cash flow statements that indicate that it remitted RUB790,087 million in customs duties during 2019 and RUB472,031 million in 2020.84 The cash flow statements do not identify any refund or remittance of these customs duties back to Gazprom.
-The information before the commission indicates that Gazprom treats the GET as an external impost or cost and that 'sales are recognised net of the amount of customs duties'.85
+Gazprom has published net cash flow statements that indicate that it remitted RUB790,087 million in customs duties during 2019 and RUB472,031 million in 2020.111 The cash flow statements do not identify any refund or remittance of these customs duties back to Gazprom.
+The information before the commission indicates that Gazprom treats the GET as an external impost or cost and that 'sales are recognised net of the amount of customs duties'.112